status-im/nim-libbacktrace/README.md

 ./bttest
 ```

-When the C compiler inlines some functions, or does tail-call optimisation,
+When the C compiler inlines some functions, or does tail-call optimisation -
-your stack trace might be incomplete.
+usually with `-d:release` - your stack trace might be incomplete.

 If that's a problem, you can use `--passC:"-fno-inline -fno-optimize-sibling-calls"`.

 ### Debugging

 `export NIM_LIBBACKTRACE_DEBUG=1` to see the trace lines hidden by default.

+### Nim compiler support

+As of 2019-12-29, Nim's "devel" branch supports [replacing the default stack
+tracing mechanism with an external one](https://github.com/nim-lang/Nim/pull/12922).

+This means you no longer have to call `getBacktrace()` yourself, if you compile
+your program like this:

+`nim c -r --debugger:native --stacktrace:off -d:nimStackTraceOverride --import:libbacktrace foo.nim`

+You can even use libbacktrace in the Nim compiler itself, by building it with:

+`./koch boot -d:release --debugger:native -d:nimStackTraceOverride --import:libbacktrace`

+(`-d:release` implies `--stacktrace:off`)

 ## Dependencies